-Despite optimal transient growth due to a combined Orr and lift-up mechanism at $x_{opt} \gg 1$, contours of $G_{max}$ for case T09w105 in Fig.~\ref{fig:fig3}(g) indicate strong sub-optimal growth occuring at small distances from the initial location.~This non-trivial phenomenon is further investigated hereafter.\\ For this purpose, in Fig.~\ref{fig:13}, the maximum energy amplification $G_{max}$ is presented again in the $\omega$--$\beta$ space for the wall-heating cases T09w090 (isothermal incompressible limit), T09w095, and T09w105.~Additionally, black dash-dotted isolines corresponding to $G_{max}/G_{opt}=2/3$ and $G_{max}/G_{opt}=1/3$ are included.~It is evident that the region enclosed by these two lines is significantly larger when the base-flow temperature crosses the Widom line, i.e., in case T09w105.~Energy amplifications larger than $G_{opt}/3$ are even located along the $\omega$-axis for spanwise-uniform disturbances, demonstrating the substantial contribution of the Orr mechanism to the energy amplification for the transcritical wall-heating case.~In fact, the maximum value of $G_{max}$ along the $\omega$-axis, i.e., $\max\{G_{max}(\omega,\beta=0)\}$ (marked by a black square ($\blacksquare$) symbol), is a factor of $7.8$ and $12.3$ larger than for cases T09w095 and T09w090, respectively.~Likewise, in Fig.~\ref{fig:13}(c) for case T09w105, the non-negligible sub-optimal growth peaks much earlier in space than the global optimal (marked by a black star ($\filledstar$) symbol) at large $\omega$ and low $\beta$.~Here, grey dashed isolines indicate a ratio of $x_{max}$ to $x_{opt}$ of about $1/8$, with $x_{opt}=422$ according to Tab.~\ref{tab:SD_M0001_T0.9andT1.1}.~This confirms the observations of Refs.~\cite{Corbett1} and \cite{Butler1} in the temporal setting, where sub-optimal disturbances, associated with short time scales, are no longer streamwise uniform but reach their maximum amplitude more rapidly.~Moreover, if we consider the streamwise evolution of $G_{max}$ by tracking the grey stars in Fig.~\ref{fig:13}(c), we observe that, at small $x$, disturbances are highly oblique, given the large $\omega$, and the initial disturbance is not any more a streamwise vortex.~Only at large $x$ similar disturbance shapes as in Fig.~\ref{fig:fig6} are recovered.~This behavior was also previously witnessed for ideal gas at $M_\infty=5.0$ \cite{Bitter1}. \\
+In Fig.~\ref{fig:12}, we reconsider the maximum energy amplification $G_{max}$ in the $\omega$--$\beta$ space for the wall-heating cases T09w090 (isothermal incompressible limit), T09w095, and T09w105, with black dash-dotted isolines denoting $G_{max}/G_{opt}=2/3$ and $G_{max}/G_{opt}=1/3$.
+Notably, the region between $G_{max}/G_{opt}=1/3$ and $2/3$ is significantly larger when the base-flow temperature crosses the Widom line, as seen in case T09w105.
+Energy amplifications exceeding $G_{opt}/3$ are observed along the $\omega$-axis for spanwise-uniform disturbances, demonstrating the Orr mechanism's substantial contribution to the energy amplification for the transcritical wall-heating case.
+In fact, $\max\{G_{max}(\omega,\beta=0)\}$ (black square ($\blacksquare$) symbol) in case T09w105 exceeds those of cases T09w095 and T09w090 by a factor of $7.8$ and $12.3$, respectively.
+Simultaneously, in Fig.~\ref{fig:12}(c), the non-negligible sub-optimal growth peaks much earlier in space than the global optimal (black star ($\filledstar$) symbol) at large $\omega$ and low $\beta$.
+Grey dashed isolines indicate a ratio of $x_{max}$ to $x_{opt}$ of about $1/8$, with $x_{opt}=422$ according to Tab.~\ref{tab:SD_M0001_T0.9andT1.1}.
+This confirms the observations of Refs.~\cite{Corbett1} and \cite{Butler1} in the temporal framework, where sub-optimal disturbances, associated with short-time scales, are no longer streamwise uniform but reach their maximum amplitude more rapidly.
+Moreover, tracking the streamwise evolution of $G_{max}$ (grey stars) in Fig.~\ref{fig:12}(c) reveals highly oblique disturbances at small $x$ given the large $\omega_{max}$, with the initial disturbance no longer resembling a streamwise vortex.
+At large $x$, similar disturbance shapes as in Fig.~\ref{fig:fig6} are recovered.
+This behavior aligns with previous findings for ideal gas at $M_\infty=5.0$ \cite{Bitter1}.